Probing for Knowledge Attribution in Large Language Models: Introduction

 To address this gap, we turn to \emph{contributive attribution} \citep{worledge2023unifyingcorroborativecontributiveattributions}, which distinguishes between contextual knowledge (from the prompt or retrieved evidence) and parametric knowledge (stored in the model’s weights).
 This framing complements the well-known divide between faithfulness and factuality errors \citep{survey_taxonomy_hallucinations, qi2024catchelephantsurveyevolvement, ye2023cognitivemiragereviewhallucinations} within hallucination taxonomies, but shifts the focus: instead of asking whether the output is true, we ask whether the model relied on the source the user intended.
 Attribution signals can help users detect when a model defaults to conflicting parametric knowledge or, conversely, when it overly relies on irrelevant context.
 This is particularly valuable in retrieval-augmented generation systems \citep{Lewis2020RetrievalAugmentedGF, RAGpretrain, RAGTrillionTokens, AtlasRAG}, where errors often arise not from bad retrieval but from the model ignoring retrieved information \citep{petroni2020how, li-etal-2023-large}.

-Our contributions are as follows: Using Wikipedia passages, entity selection, and controlled prompt variations, we create the AttriWiki dataset, in which each completion has a clear, verifiable knowledge source (parametric or contextual).
-During generation, we record hidden states at key token positions, producing attribution features at scale without manual labels.
-We then train lightweight probing classifiers on these representations to distinguish contextual from parametric retrieval and test their generalisation on external QA datasets such as \textsc{WebQuestions} and \textsc{SQuAD} \citep{berant-etal-2013-semantic, rajpurkar2016squad100000questionsmachine}.
-We show that contributive attribution is linearly\textbf{ }decodable from LLM hidden states, particularly from the middle to upper layers.
+Our contributions are as follows: Using the \textsc{AttriWiki} pipeline involving Wikipedia passages, entity selection, and controlled prompt variations, we create a dataset, in which each completion has a clear, verifiable knowledge source (parametric or contextual).
+During generation, we record hidden states at key token positions, producing attribution features without manual labels or conflicting sources.
+We then train lightweight probing classifiers on these representations to distinguish contextual from parametric retrieval and test their generalisation on external QA datasets such as \textsc{WebQuestions} and \textsc{SQuAD} \citep{berant-etal-2013-semantic, rajpurkar2016squad100000questionsmachine}. and compare to existing attribution probing work \citep{tighidet2024probinglanguagemodelsknowledge}.
+We show that contributive attribution is linearly decodable from LLM hidden states, particularly from the middle to upper layers.
 Attribution mismatches, in which a model answers from the wrong knowledge source, significantly increase error rates, especially in misleading contexts.
-Yet, correct attribution alone does not guarantee factual correctness. \textsc{AttriWiki} and other code used in this work are publicly available to support future research.
+Yet, correct attribution alone does not guarantee factual correctness. \textsc{AttriWiki} and all code are publicly available.\footnote{An anonymised repository is available under \url{https://anonymous.4open.science/r/_AttriWiki_}.}